top of page

 Introduction

-In many Middle East jurisdictions—such as the Gulf region—the employer’s obligation to pay end-of-service benefits (EOSB) represents a significant component of employee compensation.
-Under IAS 19, such EOSB commitments are generally treated as defined benefit plans, and require actuarial recognition of the liability.
-While the standard’s preferred method is the Projected Unit Credit (PUC) method, there are circumstances in which a straight-line (service pro-rated) attribution of benefits must be applied.
+In many jurisdictions across the Middle East, particularly in the Gulf region, the employer's obligation to pay end-of-service benefits (EOSB) is a key part of employee compensation.
+Under IAS 19, these EOSB commitments are generally classified as defined benefit plans.
+This classification requires actuarial recognition of the associated liability.
+While the standard's preferred method is the Projected Unit Credit (PUC) method, there are situations where a straight-line (service pro-rated) attribution of benefits must be applied.

 This article explains what triggers the straight-line attribution approach, how it is implemented in practice (with a worked example), and how that influences the liability measurement in your financial statements.